bpkcl630/iPScCloneIdentification/README.md

 This algorithm uses a UNet model to identify IPS cells from raw images, and then calculates corresponding mechanical coordinates for subsequent experiments.

 ### Folder Structure:
-- data: Contains raw data
+- data: Contains raw data. sample data can be downloaded from https://drive.google.com/drive/folders/1AyVUeIwdVDdfKOLvTKrbAahflSVLTjpw?usp=sharing
 - lib: Contains function interface files
 - model: Contains model structure files
 - result: Contains result files (can be deleted)